Speech Recognition for Language Learning: Advantages and Best Apps

 Rosetta Stone offers over 20 languages, including Chinese, Japanese, Korean, Portuguese, Arabic, Spanish, Italian, French and German.

-So speak up with these six apps with speech recognition!
+So speak up with these seven apps with speech recognition!